WhiskerWeirdo/BanterBrain-Buddy/README.md

 - Plugging in/out audio devices while BBB runs can have an unforseen effect on your input/output and throw errors
 - No ability to check for Twitch followers
 - ElevenLabs API check (preloading voices) can sometimes timeout after 15 seconds.
 This makes the first time you use it, probably quite a bit slower when editing persona's, but that's only until it works.
 This cannot really be fixed on my side.

+### RELEASE V1.0.8 RELEASE
+New:
+- Completely new settings format so you can now blame me, not Windows if your settings disappear. _The old settings are not yet deleted so reverting to 1.0.7 if you have serious issues will be a fallback_
+- Ability to add notable viewers where you can personalize the LLM response for that viewer
+- Ability to use the newer local Windows TTS voices
+- Button to forcibly reset the current chat history with the LLM (chatgpt/ollama) without restarting BBB

+Fixed:
+- Ollama restarting a conversation every time you send a message.
+Now it has a conversation history
+- gifted subs fixed see https://github.com/WhiskerWeirdo/BanterBrain-Buddy/issues/86
+- Authorization to Twitch issue fixed
+- Timeout on OpenAI API key check to prevent hanging at startup

 ### RELEASE V1.0.7 RELEASE
 New: